Incommensurate magnetic modulation in K-rich cryptomelane, K$_x$Mn$_8$O$_{16}$ ($x\approx1.45$): Results

+For $T<T_3$ we only have one diffraction pattern, at 2.5\,K. There are many more peaks in the 2.5\,K-60\,K difference pattern than in the 47\,K-60\,K difference pattern, although the peaks due to the $\vec{k}_\mathrm{mag}=(0,\sim0.37,0)$ component disappear entirely (see Figure~\ref{diff_patterns}).
+This increase in the number of peaks is in part due to the magnetic ordering of Mn$_3$O$_4$, which exhibits several additional magnetic peaks due to its commensurate magnetic structure below $\sim33$\,K~\cite{boucher1971magnetic,boucher1971proprietes,jensen1974magnetic,kemei2014structural}.
+Additionally, we assign the peak at 14.7$^\circ$ ($ d\approx9.4$\,\AA{}) to the [100] magnetic peak of Mn$_2$O$_3$~\cite{regulski2004neutron,cockayne2013magnetic}.
+Despite this, most of the peaks are not attributable to a known impurity and are therefore attributed to a new magnetic ordering in cryptomelane.

+It should be noted here that it has been reported that at low temperatures, the impurity phase Mn$_3$O$_4$ exhibits some structural phase separation, with a fraction of it exhibiting an orthorhombic structure as opposed to its usual tetragonal structure~\cite{kim2011pressure,chung2013low,kemei2014structural}.
+However, such effects are too subtle to observe when Mn$_3$O$_4$ is a minor impurity, and we do not include the reported orthorhombic phase in our analysis.

 Similarly to $T_3<T<T_2$, the majority of the magnetic peaks for $T<T_3$ cannot be indexed to a commensurate magnetic unit cell.
 However, the nuclear [110] and [220] Bragg peaks do increase in intensity at 2.5\,K compared with 60\,K, and so it is likely that, as is the case for $T_3<T<T_2$, there is a commensurate component to the magnetic ground state.
 Unlike the higher-temperature commensurate component, such a component cannot have a net moment, as inferred from the lack of hysteresis for $T<T_3$ from the fixed-temperature variable-field magnetisation measurements [Figure~\ref{MvH-fig}].
+The commensurate component is therefore likely to be described by either $\Gamma_2^\mathrm{C}$ and $\Gamma_4^\mathrm{C}$ [Table~S6].

-Excluding these commensurate peaks, the remaining peaks can only be indexed to magnetic propagation vectors which are incommensurate in 3 spatial dimensions.
-A second possibility to index these magnetic peaks consists in assuming the presence of $n$ incommensurate propagation vectors, where $n>1$.
-Both of these possibilities are difficult to test with neutron powder diffraction alone, and so single-crystal studies are required.
-Consequently, we are not able to solve the magnetic structure for $T<T_3$, but we can say that it is more complex than for $T_3<T<T_2$ and that it has magnetic Bragg peaks not consistent with a spin-glass-like state.
+Excluding these commensurate peaks, we have attempted to index the remaining peaks.
+However, we have not been able to find a single incommensurate propagation vector with fewer than 3 incommensurate components which leads to all additional peaks being fit.
+We note that $\vec{k}_\mathrm{mag}=(0,\sim0.15,0)$ is able to fit some of the additional peaks, but not all.
+This means that either the propagation vector is incommensurate in 3 spatial dimensions, or that there are multiple incommensurate propagation vectors.
+Both of these possibilities are difficult to test with neutron powder diffraction alone, and single-crystal studies are required.
+Consequently, we are not able to solve the magnetic structure for $T<T_3$, but we can say that it is more complex than for $T_3<T<T_2$ and that it has magnetic Bragg peaks inconsistent with a spin glass-like state.